mfthomps/Labtainers/docs/questions.md

 Add setting network interfaces to promisc mode from parmeterize.sh, parse startconfig from linux host and pass in list of interfaces to be promisc.

+Thoughts on running Labtainers on a VM farm, e.g., to support multiple students remotely logging in...
+Use CLONE to create multiple workstations, one per student.
+E.g., many kali linux systems.
+Would they ssh to the Linux host and then use "moreterm.py" to get terminals on their assigned workstations?
+How would they run X apps?
+Would need Xclient on VM?
+Maybe need one VM per student (accessed via vsphere-ish) each running part of the lab, just the workstation, with other parts on another VM(s)?
+Would need utility to selectively recreate clone instances (e.g., if a student forgets his password).

+Document reason we do not copy instr\_config at runtime: so not part of student distribution.
+Can accomidate that when we separate instructor distribution from student dist?

+Validate results.config entries that look like system monitoring, e.g., diff.stdout... and ensure they are in checklocal.